 For over 90 years, ISS intercountry casework has tackled cross-border family conflicts - including child abductions.
-Since 2010, ISS has developed a global programme focusing on International Family Mediation.
+From 2010 to 2018, ISS has developed a global programme focusing on International Family Mediation.

 International family mediation aims to better protect children involved in parental conflicts that span national borders.
 ISS wants to raise awareness on the legal complexity of cross-border family cases and highlight that International Family Mediation can be a practical, efficient tool to solve cross-border family disputes and a preventive measure of child abductions.

 Today, international State bodies such as the Hague Conference on Private International Law and the European Union recognise the importance of introducing family mediation in overruling legal proceedings as a way to solve cross-border conflicts.
 This recognition also reflects the political will to formalise international family mediation practice and to establish it as a complement to legal and judiciary avenues.

 ISS's approach was to promote international family mediation with projects that aimed to facilitate access to families on a global scale.
 For mediation to become truly accessible to families, ISS has partnered with cross-border family mediation professionals and has created an international Advisory Board in order to complete the political process with a number of concrete measures.

 The first project was the publication of a guide to international family mediation practice intended to families and professionals supporting or accompanying these families.

 Click here to order a paperback version of the Guide.

 Few families know they have the opportunity to use mediation for issues of divorce, separation and parental rights in cross-border situations.
 The belief that conflicts involving two countries can only be settled through legal procedures still prevails.